 occupied by an owner, in relation to residential premises, means occupied by an owner, whether legal or beneficial, of those premises as the owner’s principal place of residence;

+premises does not include a transportable structure or vehicle;

 prior owner, in relation to transferred residential premises, means the person from whom the title was transferred;

+properly installed, in relation to residential premises or common property relating to residential premises, means —

+(a) installed in accordance with regulation 12A in relation to those premises or that property; and

+(b) not installed in relation to any other premises or property;

-residential premises means premises that constitute or are intended to constitute a place of residence but does not include any common property relating to the residential premises;
+residential premises means premises that constitute or are intended to constitute a place of residence or accommodation, whether short or long-term, but does not include any common property relating to the residential premises;

 residential tenancy agreement has the meaning given in the Residential Tenancies Act 1987 section 3;

+residual current device means a device designed to isolate supply to protected circuits, socket outlets or electrical equipment in the event of a current flow to earth that exceeds a particular value;

 transferred residential premises means residential premises the title to which has been transferred.

-[Regulation 12 inserted in Gazette 8 May 2009 p.
-1493-4; amended in Gazette 5 Mar 2010 p.
+[Regulation 12 inserted: Gazette 8 May 2009 p.
+1493-4; amended: Gazette 5 Mar 2010 p.
 842; 10 May 2011 p.
-1663.]
+1663; 2 Oct 2018 p.
+3786.]

+12A.
+Installation of residual current devices

+(1) In this regulation —

+final subcircuit means a final subcircuit to which a socket outlet, lighting point or directly-connected hand-held appliance is connected.

+(2) Residual current devices are installed in accordance with this regulation in relation to residential premises, or common property relating to residential premises, if all of the following apply —

+(a) the number of residual current devices installed on the premises is at least —

+(i) 1, if the premises have 1 final subcircuit; and

+(ii) 2, if the premises have more than 1 final subcircuit;

+(b) if 2 or more residual current devices are installed on the premises, lighting points connected to final subcircuits are distributed between the devices;

+(c) each residual current device complies with AS/NZS 3190:2016 Approval and test specification — Residual current devices (current-operated earth-leakage devices);

+(d) each residual current device has a maximum rated residual current of 30 mA;

+(e) each residual current device protects not more than 3 final subcircuits;

+(f) each residual current device is installed at the switchboard at which each final subcircuit protected by it originates.

+[Regulation 12A inserted: Gazette 2 Oct 2018 p.
+3787.]

 13. Residential premises occupied by owner

-Subject to any exemption under regulation 18, an owner of residential premises that are occupied by an owner must ensure that at least 2 residual current devices are installed in relation to the premises —
+Subject to any exemption under regulation 18, an owner of residential premises that are occupied by an owner must ensure that residual current devices are properly installed in relation to the premises —

 (a) before title to the premises is transferred; or